 More products will be added to the Altus Metrum family over time, and we currently envision that this will be a single, comprehensive manual for the entire product family.

 Chapter 2.
 Getting Started

-The first thing to do after you check the inventory of parts in your "starter kit" is to charge the battery.
+The first thing to do after you open the box is to hook up a battery and charge it if necessary.